scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 ---

-If you ever thought about running your perfect Scala code in an environment other than JVM, you've probably already met Scala Native - a project with great potential due to instant startup, interop with C libraries, and great performance thanks to [Interflow optimizer](https://scala-native.readthedocs.io/en/latest/blog/interflow.html).
+If you ever thought about running your perfect Scala code in an environment other than JVM, you've probably already met Scala Native---a project with a promise of instant startup, low memory usage, interop with C libraries, and competitive performance thanks to [Interflow optimizer](https://scala-native.readthedocs.io/en/latest/blog/interflow.html).

-However, since there have been no release in over a year, you may ask yourself - is this project even alive?<br>
+However, since there have been no release in over a year, you may ask yourself---is this project even alive?<br>
-Yes it is!
-Get ready because there's a lot of news coming, and today I’ll present to you its most important features and changes.
+With the long-awaited release it proves it is!
+Today we are going to discuss the most impacting new features and changes coming in this new major release.
+We will start with changes according to Scala Native compiler plugin, especially supported Scala versions and cross-platform testing.
+Next we will talk about changes to C interoperability and SBT build that need to be taken into account since when working this release.
+Last, but not least we will discuss why we needed to break binary compatibility with previous versions.

 ## Support for latest Scala 2 versions
-After a long time, Scala Native finally starts catching up with the rest of the Scala ecosystem.
-For a long time, there was only support for Scala 2.11, which is now perceived by most of the developers as deprecated.
+Scala Native finally starts catching up with the rest of the Scala ecosystem, because until now there was only support for Scala 2.11, which is now perceived by most of the developers as deprecated.
+We can proudly announce that Scala Native is now compatible with Scala versions up to 2.12 and 2.13.
-It took a lot of effort, but it is finally ready!

-I can proudly announce that Scala Native is now compatible with Scala versions up to 2.12 and 2.13.
 We also continue to support Scala 2.11 for which we have added new features and fixed known bugs.

 ## Cross-platform testing using JUnit
 Scala Native now comes with JUnit support out of the box, this means that you can write tests in the same way you would do for a Java project.
-To enable JUnit tests all you will need to do is to add the two following lines to your `build.sbt`.
+To enable JUnit tests, all you need to do is to add the two following lines to your `build.sbt`.

 ```scala
 addCompilerPlugin("org.scala-native" % "junit-plugin" % SNVersion cross CrossVersion.full)